AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/create-a-wf-request-from-an-outlook-email.md

 To create a [!DNL Workfront] Request from [!DNL Outlook]:

-1. Select the email that contains the information you want to include in&nbsp;a [!DNL Workfront] request.&nbsp;
+1. Select the email that contains the information you want to include in a [!DNL Workfront] request.
-1. Click the&nbsp;**[!DNL Workfront]**&nbsp;icon in the upper-right corner of the email message to display the Workfront add-in.\
+1. Click the **[!DNL Workfront]** icon in the upper-right corner of the email message to display the Workfront add-in.\
    You might need to click the down-pointing arrow in the upper right of your email to access the [!DNL Workfront] icon.

 1. Click the **[!UICONTROL Menu]** icon to display the list of available [!DNL Workfront] options.